-The current NWP-based turbulence forecasting methods (e.g., Sharman and Pearson, 2017; Pearson and Sharman, 2017; Kim et al., 2018, 2019a) use the lognormal mapping technique of Sharman and Pearson (2017) (Eq.
+The current NWP-based turbulence forecasting methods (e.g., Sharman and Pearson, 2017; Pearson and Sharman, 2017; Kim et al., 2018; J.-H. Kim et al., 2019) use the lognormal mapping technique of Sharman and Pearson (2017) (Eq.
 11 of the current study), which requires two important statistics (the mean and SD) of the observed EDR.
-For the mean and SD of the log-scale observed EDR [$(\ln (EDR))$ and SD ln (EDR) of Eq.
-(11), respectively], Sharman and Pearson (2017) provided climatological values [C1 and C2 of Eq.
-(11)] calculated using in situ equipped EDR data, collected by US-based air carriers between 2009 and 2014.
-Similarly, with respect to turbulence research as well as aviation applications (e.g., regional turbulence forecasting), statistics of a total of eleven EDR estimates (three wind-based EDRs for U, V, and W wind components and two DEVG-based EDRs) are investigated in the current study.
+For the mean and SD of the log-scale observed EDR ($\langle \ln(EDR) \rangle$ and SDln(EDR) of Eq.
+11, respectively), Sharman and Pearson (2017) provided climatological values (C_1 and C_2 of Eq.
+11) calculated using in situ-equipped EDR data, collected by US-based air carriers between 2009 and 2014.
+Similarly, with respect to turbulence research as well as aviation applications (e.g., regional turbulence forecasting), statistics of a total of 11 EDR estimates (three wind-based EDRs for U, V, and W wind components and two DEVG-based EDRs) are investigated in the current study.